 The independent verification of such data and information is paramount for the credibility of the road map.
-As such, data and information are independently audited within the Environmental Management System (ISO 14001) and the ACI Europe Airport Carbon Accreditation certification.
+As such, data and information are independently audited within the Environmental Management System (ISO 14001) and the ACI Europe Airport Carbon Accreditation certification (see Appendix D).